Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 compilers on Windows.
-Classic Flang already had preliminary support for Windows, but this never fully took off, not least as the lion's share of resources behind Flang was refocussed on getting the rewritten version (formerly f18) merged into LLVM itself.
+Classic Flang already had preliminary support for Windows, but this never fully took off, not least as the lion's share of resources behind Flang was refocussed on getting the rewritten version merged into LLVM itself.

 But these were not the only changes happening in this space.
-For example, Intel did a major overhaul of their Fortran compiler (also basing it on LLVM), and started making it freely available, though not open source (which precludes conda-forge from using it, unless Intel themselves packages the compilers for us;
+For example, Intel did a major overhaul of their Fortran compiler (also basing it on LLVM), and started making it freely available, though not open source.
+Unfortunately this precludes conda-forge from using it, unless Intel themselves packages the compilers for us;
 we [asked](https://github.com/conda-forge/intel-compiler-repack-feedstock/issues/15),
-but there was no timeline).
+but there was no timeline.

 Furthermore, through the Mingw-w64 project, it slowly started to become possible to use gfortran with Microsoft's "Universal C Runtime" (UCRT), which is